ehsan18t/java-utils/README.md

 &nbsp;
 ## 💡 How to use?
 - Download/clone the repo.
-- Add package `dev.pages.ahsan.utils` to your project.
+- Add package `dev.pages.ehsan.utils` to your project.
 - Done...
 Now use it as you like...

 **Note:** Example codes and detail explanations will be added later.
 But there are documentations inside each class.
 I hope those explanations will be more than enough to start.
 Best of luck :)